Filtered Far UV-C Disinfection Technology

 Within healthcare practices, equipment sterilisation is a mandatory process which must take place before every use.
 Critical medical and surgical devices enter parts of the body tissue which are usually sterile or pertain to the flow of sterile bodily fluids such as blood and urine.

-222 nm far UV-C does not penetrate the top layer of skin
+The UV wavelengths from 200 – 230 nm do not penetrate the top layer of skin

-Care222® devices emit VUV radiation at a wavelength of 222 nm which possesses a rather shallow penetration depth, which means the radiation cannot pass through the stratum corneum epidermal layer of skin and is, therefore, unable to cause molecular mutation in the deeper stratum spinosum epidermal layer – unlike conventional 254 nm UV lamps.
+Care222® devices emit far UV-C radiation at a peak wavelength of 222 nm.
+222 nm UV light possesses a rather shallow penetration depth, which means the radiation cannot pass through the stratum corneum epidermal layer of skin and is, therefore, unable to cause molecular mutation in the deeper stratum spinosum epidermal layer – unlike conventional 254 nm UV lamps.
+Prolonged exposure to 254 nm ultraviolet radiation causes cellular mutation in the deeper epidermal layers, which is where new skin is being formed.
+Damage caused to the genetic material in this region presents a highly elevated risk of developing skin cancer.

 Care222® Product Enquiry Questionnaire